Welcome to the iMSMS

 We will investigate the role of gut bacteria (microbiota) and their genes (microbiome) in multiple sclerosis (MS) and use that understanding to design a clinical trial that will evaluate an entirely new approach to the treatment of multiple sclerosis.

 Although the field of microbiome research is in its infancy, we already know that microbial species and their products influence many critical functions in their hosts, including digestion, the supply of essential nutrients and vitamins, and the regulation of immune functions.
 The technology required to undertake a comprehensive examination of the gut microbiota and its role in MS has recently emerged.
 To take advantage of this technology we have assembled an international team of relevant experts and MS research centers to complete a large and very detailed study of how the microbiota of individual patients impacts their MS susceptibility, progression, and response to treatment.
 We know that this research will impact our understanding of MS, and we anticipate that it will also impact our approach to its treatment and prevention.

 MS susceptibility and disease course are dependent on both an individual’s genetic makeup, as well as their gut microbial environment.
-This study will be the first to systematically and jointly assess the effect of genetics and the environment in MS. A team of established scientists from US, Argentina, UK and Germany bring expertise in microbiome research, DNA sequencing, informatics and clinical care of MS patients, and the desire to work together to tackle this exciting and important work.
+This study will be the first to systematically and jointly assess the effect of genetics and the environment in MS. A team of established scientists from the United States, Argentina, United Kingdom, and Spain bring expertise in microbiome research, DNA sequencing, informatics and clinical care of MS patients, and the desire to work together to tackle this exciting and important work.

 This new team and program is known as the International Multiple Sclerosis Microbiome Study – iMSMS.

 The iMSMS will collect biospecimens (blood and stool) from 4,000 research subjects to catalogue individual microbiota populations and to understand which species are protective, neutral, and/or high risk.